The current ice age

 Trees heat up the planet by making it darker, so that it absorbs more heat, and

-by transpiration, where water vapor is created by leaves for cooling purposes
+by transpiration, where water vapour is created by leaves for cooling purposes

 during photosynthesis.
 They temporarily take some carbon out of